agorakit/documentation/README.md

 Documentation is written in markdown (inside the ./docs directory).

 We use mkdocs to build the site which is deployed on https://docs.agorakit.org

+For correct preview, install mkdocs and mkdocs material theme.

+Deploy is made on demand as soon as this repository is updated.